cottand/hash2slash/README.md

 Tiny Nix utility to write nix shell scripts for `//` languages, like Go or Kotlin (make an issue if you would like more!).

 Thanks to Nix magic,
-- it allows running scripts without having the language installed
-- it allows you to pin the version of the language to the script (rather than to the system).
+- it allows you to pin the version of the language you want to the script (rather than to the system).
-So you can have two Kotlin scripts in the same machine that need different versions of Kotlin

 ## Requirements:

 Just have Nix installed.